HMAS Orara: History

 Scott of Kinghorn built Orara at Kinghorn on the Firth of Forth, launching her on 5 November 1907.
 She had capacity for 15 first class and 50 second class passengers.
 Her regular route was between Byron Bay and Sydney.

 In 1934 the call sign VJVD superseded Orara's code letters HLTM.

 Orara was requisitioned in September 1939 and was commissioned on 9 October into the RAN as an auxiliary minesweeper with the pennant number J130.
 She served in the 20th Minesweeping Flotilla.
 She also served as a depot ship.

 In 1946 Orara was returned to owners and laid up in Sydney.
 In 1947 she was sold to Chinese buyers who took her to Shanghai, renamed her Pearl River and registered her in Canton.
 In 1949 she was renamed Hong Shan.
 In 1950 she was renamed Santos and registered in Panama City.

-On 19 June 1950 Santos was steaming from Shanghai to Tsingtao when a mine sank her in the Yangtze River near Woosung, with the loss of a number of lives.
+On 19 June 1950 Santos was steaming from Shanghai to Qingdao when a mine sank her in the Yangtze River near Wusong, with the loss of a number of lives.